ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    should all be carefully considered.
 Section 9 of {{!RFC8453}}
-   highlights that implementations should consider encrypting data that flows between key components, especially when they are implemented at remote node.
+   highlights that implementations should consider encrypting data that flows between key components, especially when they are implemented at remote nodes.
 Further discussion on securing the interface between the MDSC and PNCs via the MDSC-PNC Interface (MPI) is discussed in section 9.2 of {{!RFC8453}}.